ManasHardas/twitter-data-challenge/README.md

 You will need following packages

-graphlab-create==1.5.2
+- graphlab-create==1.5.2

-matplotlib
+- matplotlib

-scipy
+- scipy

-pandas
+- pandas

-numpy
+- numpy

 Create a data folder in the dir where the notebooks are run and copy the csv file in this data folder.

 Start Ipython

 $ipython notebook --pylab inline

+Notebooks

 - exploratory-1.ipynb